 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-One (1) year of the General Experience must have been in training at or above the level of Environmental Protection Safety Representative (Firearms).
+One (1) year of the General Experience must have been in training at the level of an Environmental Protection Safety Representative (Firearms).

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

 College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four years for a Bachelor's degree.

 A Master's degree in a closely related field may be substituted for one (1) additional year of the General Experience.

 Incumbents in this class will be required to retain and maintain appropriate hunter instructor certification issued by the Department of Energy and Environmental Protection.